peterkir/musicTreePrograms/cnf/gradle/doc/BUILDING-GRADLE.md

 Startup times of a Gradle build can be much improved by using the Gradle daemon.

-The Gradle daemon works well when the Gradle build scripts are not changed, which makes it well suited to regular development (where the build scripts are not changed!) but **not** for build servers.
+The Gradle daemon works well when the Gradle build script dependencies are not changed, which makes it well suited to regular development (where these are not changed) but **not** for build servers.

 The daemon can be easily setup by adding the following line to ```~/.gradle/gradle.properties```: